 If you are using the online Professional Development Record, you can enter your CPD activities in any order, and it will guide you to pick the types of activity from a pick list.
 You can then sort the columns however you wish, by activity type, by date, subject area, location, or hours spent.
 You can also see at a glance from your summary record if you have uploaded further files, or entered notes against each activity.

 Time is considered to be the simplest way to record CPD activities.
 It is not always easy to measure the time spent on development activities, but an estimate of time (in whole hours) should be shown in the ‘hours’ column.
 If you are working towards an external qualification, or taking part in a nationally accredited distance learning programme that includes interaction with tutors and others, include the name of the qualification towards which you are working, and the name of any courses you attend.
-You may record only up to ten hours average per year for other undocumented private studies.
 Attendance at a whole day conference or course would normally constitute seven claimable hours; an evening meeting would normally count for one to two hours – but it is up to you to be able to justify the number of hours you are claiming.

 If you are only using the printed version of the CPD Record Card, you should keep a separate personal file with any certificates of attendance, learning diaries, CPD plans, assessment results, or other documents that serve as evidence of your involvement in CPD.
 You may find it useful as part of planning your professional development to have a detailed account of your learning experiences for your own reference.
 If you are using the online Professional Development Record, there are sections for you to keep a more detailed reflective account of your development activities, as well as a structure for recording your plans.
 If you wish, you can upload electronic records of attendance, certificates, photos, and other notes.

 You don’t need to send in your CPD Record Card to the RCVS every year.
-Completed Record Cards need to be submitted with applications for RCVS certificates and diplomas and for Recognised Specialist status, and will be viewed during inspections for approval under the RCVS Practice Standards Scheme.
+Completed Record Cards may need to be submitted with applications for the RCVS Certificate in Advanced Veterinary Practice, Diplomas and for Advanced Practitioner and Specialist status, and will be viewed during inspections for approval under the RCVS Practice Standards Scheme.
 The RCVS also inspects CPD records for all veterinary staff when it undertakes its statutory visits to the veterinary schools.
 The RCVS may at times undertake random sampling of CPD Record Cards in order to monitor CPD participation so you could therefore be invited to submit your Record Card at any time.
 Records may also be requested from members who are subject to investigation and disciplinary proceedings.

 If you are using the online Professional Development Record, the RCVS will be able to view the “My CPD Record Summary” page which lists your CPD activities.
 The RCVS may use this in the future to monitor members’ CPD.
 However, the RCVS will not routinely be able to view the more detailed records and plans underlying this summary screen unless you have given permission through the system.
 You may occasionally be asked to give that permission, either as part of a random sampling exercise, or if you are subject to an investigation and disciplinary proceedings.